 Next you will find a description of an exercise that I use in all my trainings -- Life-Play Fantasy.
 I developed this about 30 years ago and have been using it in various forms in my clinical work.
 I include it here because I often receive requests for its instructions.
 Try for yourself and see what you see.

-The Drama Triangle is an excerpt from my couples book.
+The Relationship Triangle is an excerpt from my couples book.
 This is a good explanation of the common dynamics that develop between couples, the ways they create problems, and ways of changing them.
 I literally show this to everyone I see in therapy.